korovkaK22/JsonFinder/README.md

 The application facilitates the concurrent processing of large JSON datasets, enabling efficient analysis and manipulation of the data related to taxi drivers.

+Comprehensive documentation has been also created for the entire codebase, which describes each field, method, and class.
+This documentation details the functionality of each component and outlines the dependencies it utilizes.

+In keeping with the principle of `KISS` (_Keep It Simple, Stupid_), interfaces were not incorporated into this project.
+This decision was made under the understanding that the project would be completed with its current scope and there are no plans for future expansion, thus a monolithic architecture was deemed suitable.

 _Below is an example of the JSON structure that the application can parse and analyze, specifically tailored to demonstrate the data format for a taxi driver entity:_
 ```json